Optimize E-Commerce Last-Mile Delivery with Python

 Before arriving at your door, your parcel will be picked up from the vendor’s warehouse, transit through several regional distribution centres and will finally arrive at the service centre of your neighbourhood.

-When your parcel arrives at the centre, you will receive a notification on your phone to inform you that a courier will deliver your parcel during the day.
+When your parcel arrives at the centre, you will receive a notification on your phone that a courier will deliver your parcel during the day.

-This article will present a solution to optimize the last-mile delivery from these centres to reduce the costs and ensure a uniform distribution of the workload to each driver.
+This article will present a solution to optimize the last-mile delivery from these centres to reduce costs and ensure a uniform workload distribution to each driver.

 💌 New articles straight in your inbox for free: Newsletter